phbrg/phbrg/README.md

 # Hello and welcome to my github profile 👋
-> My name is Pedro, I'm 17 years old and a passionate web developer on a journey to master the art of full-stack development.
-I'm currently finishing a node.js and data bases (sql, mongo) course.
-My next goal is to dive deep into Typescript, React and Next.js to create dynamic and efficient user interfaces.
+> My name is Pedro, I'm 17 years old and a passionate web developer.
+I'm on a journey to become a full-stack developer, focusing on web backend development.
+Currently, I'm refining my skills in Node.js and exploring React.js.
+In the last six months, I've intensified my efforts to enhance my expertise, particularly in Node.js.
+Being bilingual and self-taught, I find constant motivation in exploring new horizons across diverse knowledge domains.

 ## 🔨 Hard skills
 <ul>